 Fighting a Denial with a Workers’ Compensation Lawyer

-All too often, workers’ comp claims are denied or terminated prematurely.
+All too often, workers’ compensation claims are denied or terminated prematurely.
 If this happens, you need someone to help you fight for your rights and get the lost wages and medical bills to which you’re entitled.
 An experienced workers’ compensation lawyer will have the knowledge to pursue your case, prove your injuries and guide you towards the right decisions.
-If you’ve been hurt in Odessa, call Robert White to discuss your legal needs today.
+If you’ve been hurt in Odessa, contact Robert White to discuss your legal needs today.